Fuhrmann/xenforo-who-replied/README.md

 ```

 (this will decrease the font-size, but you can customize any way you want)

+## 1.2.0
+- Added a new permission under the Forum Permission Group: "View Who Replied:", this permission works per forum node
+- Make use of Event Hints on Code Event listener to increase performance
+- Changed template post render "find_new_threads" to "find_new_posts"

 ## 1.1.0
 - Added a link to show all the posts from a user within the thread